MeMarcel/openMC2Trainer/README.md

 # openMC2Trainer
-the goal is a extened opensource version of the ae trainer 5.5
+the goal is a extended opensource version of the ae trainer 5.5

 This Software Uses:
 https://tgui.eu/